jazzfog/HTML5-Image-Upload-Preview/readme.md

 I needed simple image uploader with preview and progress bar.
 Eventually I came up with this simple example so maybe it will be useful for somebody else.

-I added maximum comments and didn't add any extra functionalyty trying to keep the code easy to read and understand.
+I added maximum comments and didn't add any extra functionality trying to keep the code easy to read and understand.

 **This example features**

 - File multiselect
-- Drag&drop files right on page (dropzone)
+- Drag & drop files right on the page (dropzone)
 - Images preview thumbnails (resized on client size with JavaScript/canvas)
 - Upload as you select (you can change it though)
 - Async upload in background